joeltho26/JAVA-Series/Variables.md

   - ##### volatile:
     - variables are not cached thread-locally, and is always read from the "main memory"
-    - it ensures that an variables value is always the same when read from all threads
+    - it ensures that a variables value is always the same when read from all threads
 -----